Vitols999/QMS-WIKI/DevelopingDocumentation.md

         encoded files.**

-        This is required because the _Markdown_ language implemented on the Bitbucket server does not pass any HTML entities like for instance "`&amp;`", "`&ecirc;`", or the equivalent forms for the latter, "`&#234;`" and "`&#x000EA;`", on to the HTML code.
+        This is required because the _Markdown_ language implemented on the Github server does not pass any HTML entities like for instance "`&amp;`", "`&ecirc;`", or the equivalent forms for the latter, "`&#234;`" and "`&#x000EA;`", on to the HTML code.
         Rather it renders "`&amp;`" into "`&amp;amp;`" which will then